wlillisdev/tasty_tipples/README.md

 ## Manual Testing
   - All the site links were manually tested to see if they all worked ok and linked to the correct locations.
-  - The site was further tested using feedback from mentor, family and friends who checked it on different devices they had.
+  - The site was further tested using feedback from my mentor, family and friends who checked it on different devices they had.
   - All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera.
   - Google Chrome's Developer Tool was used to inspect page elements during the build and helped identify and debug issues within the HTML and CSS.
   - The README.md was checked before final submission and links verified.